wpumacay/wilbert-pumacay-graficos-2017-2/README.md

 git clone --recursive https://github.com/wpumacay/wilbert-pumacay-graficos-2017-2.git
 ```

-This will clone also the dependencies that reside in other repositories, like glm.
+This will clone also the dependencies that reside in other repositories, like glm and glfw.
+After some testing, it seems glut in macOS can't create a 3.3 core context, so instread I used GLFW.
+You don't have to install it, just clone with --recursive to download the repository.
+The cmake files provided will take care of the compilation.
 If you have problems with other libraries, please let me know at wilbert.pumacay@ucsp.edu.pe so that I can add the submodules or fix the CMake files :D. ( Maybe I forgot some preprocessor flag to skip some dependencies )

-I intend to add glfw and glew as submodules, as I always run into the issue of installation of shared libraries vs static :(.
-Better to have the whole dependencies thete.

 ## To compile :

-From the root directory of the project, run :
+If you have the cmake with command line tools, just type :

 ```
 cd [repo_root]